dav-jordan/Mate-Invaders/README.md

 -Added Player, a subclass of Entity that will be used for the player ship -Added variables in Player class
 -Fixed a Seg Fault in main function

+11/28/17
+-Added Makefile
+-Included headers for Player and Entity in main